Posted 26th May 2018

 News from Tim

 Welcome to timatkin.com.
-I hope you like the site and find lots to read and enjoy, especially the in-depth reports we've published on Rioja, the Rhône, South Africa, Bordeaux, Burgundy, Argentina, Brunello, Washington State, Napa and Oregon.
-There are also monthly columns by Ron Washam (aka The HoseMaster of Wine), Matt Walls and Andrea Frost.
+I hope you like the site and find lots to read and enjoy, especially the in-depth reports we've published on Rioja, the Rhône, South Africa, Bordeaux, Burgundy, Argentina, Chile, Brunello, Washington State, Napa and Oregon.
+There are also regular columns by Ron Washam (aka The HoseMaster of Wine), Matt Walls, Christy Canterbury MW and Celia Bryan-Brown.
 Tim Atkin MW